ntoxeg/narca/README.md

 a bunch of experiments using Griddly.

 ## Installation
-You need to have OpenNARS-For-Applications installed somewhere.
-It is expected that you will export a `NARS_HOME` environment variable to specify where it is built.

 The recommended way to install dependencies is with Poetry: `poetry install`. `poetry shell` will open a shell with the virtual environment activated.

-Additionally, dependencies are listed in the `env.yml` file, that can be used to create a Conda environment (might be outdated).
-`lock.yml` is a lock-file that you can use to make a reproducible environment, Conda might fail to create it though.

 [Griddly](https://github.com/Bam4d/Griddly) requires to install Vulkan SDK, refer to its README.